Is Church Tithing Tax Deductible?

 Specific Purpose: Tithing is primarily intended to support the operations, maintenance, and mission of the religious organization rather than meeting the criteria of a registered charity or Deductible Gift Recipient (DGR) as defined by tax authorities.

-To obtain tax deductibility for church tithing, many churches in Australia establish a charitable trust.
-By directing the donations through this trust, the contributions can gain 100% tax deductibility.
-This means that individuals who tithe to a church through a charitable trust can potentially claim their contributions as tax deductions.
+To obtain tax deductibility for at least some church giving, many churches in Australia establish a charitable trust e.g. a building fund.
+By directing donations through this trust, the contributions can gain 100% tax deductibility.
+This means that individuals who give to a church through a charitable trust can potentially claim their contributions as tax deductions.

 Understanding the distinction between donations made to churches and registered charities is important.
 While donations to registered charities are generally tax-deductible, church tithing falls under different rules.
 ATO does not consider tithing to be a charitable donation.
 Tithing is a religious obligation, and it is not intended to benefit the public.
 As a result, you cannot claim a tax deduction for your tithing payments.